joseraul/nasdaq-crawler/Readme.md

 ### Resources
 #### FTP
-Get files from the ftp
+Get files from the ftp folder: ftp://ftp.nasdaqtrader.com

 ##### Not parsed (return the raw file)
 * `path()`